Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 The augmentation $\epsilon$ evaluates on a string $x = x_1 \cdots x_n$ as That is, it sends all positive-degree strings to zero and sends each zero-degree string to 1.

 The join map (which has degree $+1$ on chains) is defined as follows.
 On the $1$-cube $I$, the only non-zero values are

 In general, given strings $x$ and $y$, we define their join to be

 Here $x_{<i} (x_i * y_i) y_{>i}$ should be understood as concatenation of strings, where as strings we have and we interpret $x_{<1} = x_{>n}$ to be the empty string; similarly for $y_{<i}$ and $y_{>i}$.
-For example, on the square $00*1I=II$ while $00*I1$ is zero. \begin{remark} Unlike the case of simplicial chains, the join operation is \textit{not} associative on the nose.
+For example, on the square we have $00*1I=II$ while $00*I1$ is zero. \begin{remark} The join operation is \textit{not} associative on the nose.
 For example

 However, as seen in this example, the join is associative up to a global sign.
-This is sometimes called \emph{anti-associativity} or \emph{graded-associativity}, and it is a phenomenon forced on us by the use of the Koszul sign convention because the join operation has odd degree (see below).
+This is sometimes called \emph{anti-associativity} or \emph{graded-associativity}, and it is a phenomenon forced on us by the use of the Koszul sign convention because the join operation has odd degree.
 Precisely, given strings $x,y,z$, we have In fact, up to the overall sign depending on the degrees of $x$ and $y$, both iterated joins are given by

 where $y_{i<j}=y_{i+1}\dots y_{j-1}$.
 This is because the coefficients on all other terms vanish; for instance, in computing $(x\ast y)\ast z$, if the next join happens at position appears at a position $j\leq i$ then $\varepsilon(x\ast y)_{>j}=0$ because this string includes $x_i\ast y_i$, which is either $\pm I$ or 0.
-In what follows, we will always perform the join operation in the natural order to avoid confusion with signs. \end{remark}
+In what follows, we will always perform the join operation starting from the left to avoid confusion with signs. \end{remark}

 \textbf{The operations $E_{p,q}$. }We will now discuss how to use the operations $\Delta$ and $*$ to construct the Hirsch algebra structure operations $E_{p,q}$.
 Indeed, we will define these to be dual to certain compositions of $\Delta$ and $*$ on singular chains.